huweiATgithub/fitting-random/README.md

+Updates: Aug 9, 2018 night
+- Change naming to formatted
+- Add time counting
+- Fix logger, now will not incorrectly write log info to the first logger

 Updates: Aug 9, 2018
 - Now random pixels and shuffle pixels apply to validation set
 - Add start from specific epoch, not need to start from beginning
-- Correct the error of random pixels, change type to uint8
+- Fix the bug of random pixels, change type to uint8